elegant-php/doctrine/README.md

         $files = $this->listFiles($dir);

         if ($files === null) {
-            throw new FileException; // or ignore, it doesn't matter }
+            throw new FileException(); // the worst thing is to ignore it }

         return $this->parseFileNames($dir);